ahope1/Galactic-Hitchhiker/disassembly/README.md

 I then edited and reformatted the disassembled code, and I saved the result in the file [*assembly.txt*](https://github.com/ahope1/Galactic-Hitchhiker/blob/main/disassembly/assembly.txt), which can be reassembled by [*beebasm*](https://github.com/stardot/beebasm) into a binary file whose contents will be identical to [the original hex](https://github.com/ahope1/Galactic-Hitchhiker/tree/main/original-hex) (allowing for the plain-text format of the latter).

-The files named "bin..." in this folder are binary files that are included by [*assembly.txt*](https://github.com/ahope1/Galactic-Hitchhiker/blob/main/disassembly/assembly.txt). *beebasm* will incorporate the binary files into the final executable, which you will be able to load and run on a Compukit UK101 computer (or emulator).
+The files named "bin..." in this folder are binary files that are included by [*assembly.txt*](https://github.com/ahope1/Galactic-Hitchhiker/blob/main/disassembly/assembly.txt). *beebasm* will incorporate the binary files into the final executable, which it will then be possible to load and run on a Compukit UK101 computer (or emulator).

 Now [see the BBC Micro conversion](https://github.com/ahope1/Galactic-Hitchhiker/tree/main/beebify) of the game.